 Publications

-1. Entrepreneurship as a Response to Labor Market Discrimination for Formerly Incarcerated People (with Damon J. Phillips) Forthcoming at American Journal of Sociology [link to paper]
+2. Hwang, Kylie Jiwon and Damon J. Phillips (2024).
+Entrepreneurship as a Response to Labor Market Discrimination for Formerly Incarcerated People.
+American Journal of Sociology, 130(1), July 2024.

-1. From Prison to Entrepreneurship: Can Entrepreneurship be a Reentry Strategy for Justice-Impacted Individuals?
-The ANNALS of the American Academy of Political and Social Science701(1), 114–133.
+3. Hwang, Kylie Jiwon (2022).
+From Prison to Entrepreneurship: Can Entrepreneurship be a Reentry Strategy for Justice-Impacted Individuals?
+The ANNALS of the American Academy of Political and Social Science, 701(1), 114–133.

 Working Papers

-1. Entrepreneurship as a Bridge to Employment?
+2. Entrepreneurship as a Bridge to Employment?
 Evidence from Formerly Incarcerated People.
-Working Paper
+Revise & Resubmit at Administrative Science Quarterly.

 • 2022 Winner, AoM ENT NFIB Dissertation Award